 The price of the trade, which by definition will be the Market price P of the stock, is given by the average of the mid-prices.

-After the exchange, the dealers are free to resume their respective random walks, but now they starting price is the Market price of the transaction that just took place.
+After the exchange, the dealers are free to resume their respective random walks, but now the starting price is the Market price of the transaction that just took place.

 Finally, it is convenient to define an additional unit of time, called the 'tick' time.
 The tick time measures the number of transactions.
 Every time a transaction takes place, we update the tick time by one.

-In contrast the 'real' time measures the total number of steps taken during the random walk.
+In contrast, the 'real' time measures the total number of steps taken during the random walks.

 In the figure, we have drawn a schematic representation of the dynamics given by the model.